Capital punishment by the United States military: First World War

-Of the 11 American soldiers executed in France, one was Native American, seven were black, two were white.
-They were Frank Cadue, Charles E. Chambers, Claude Wilson, William Buckner and James Favors, John W. Jones, Clair L. Blodgett, Joe Cathey, Henry Williams and Sercey Strong, and Charles F. Witham.
+Of the 11 American soldiers executed in France, one was Native American, eight were black, two were white.
 The first to be executed was Frank Cadue, a Native American soldier who was hanged on November 5, 1917, for the rape and murder of Raymonde Georgette Sirjean, a 7-year-old French girl on October 20, 1917.
 Cadue made no effort to deny his guilt, only claiming that he had been drunk and did not remember committing the crime.
-The last to be executed was Charles Witham, a white soldier who was hanged on June 20, 1919, for the murder of a fellow soldier on January 21, 1919.
-Witham had been arrested for a minor charge and was being escorted to a court-martial by another soldier.
-As he was being escorted, Witham stole the revolver of a military police officer who was guarding him and shot him four times.
-He then hacked his body with a hatchet.
+The last three soldiers to be executed were Henry Williams, Sercy Strong, and Charles Witham, who were hanged on June 20, 1919.
+Williams and Strong had been convicted of murdering a French man and raping his daughter.
+Witham had been convicted of murdering a fellow soldier on January 21, 1919.
+He had been arrested for a minor charge and was being escorted to a court-martial by another soldier when he stole the revolver of a military police officer who was guarding him and shot him four times.
+He then hacked the victim's body with a hatchet.

+Interwar period

+On March 18, 1926, US Army Lieutenant John Sewell Thompson, 25, was executed by hanging at Fort McKinley for murdering his fiancée, 16-year-old Audrey Burleigh.
+He was the first American officer executed in peacetime, and to date, he is the only graduate of the United States Military Academy to have been executed.

+The United States Coast Guard executed Prohibition-era rum-runner James Alderman, who had been convicted of three counts of murder on the high seas, in 1929.
+The execution, the only one to be carried out by the Coast Guard as of 2026, was carried out under terms of the Coast Guard Act of 1915.